marnovandermaas/praesidio-sdk/README.md

 # Praesidio SDK

-This builds a complete RISC-V cross-compile toolchain for Praesidio enclave system.
-It is based on the SiFive Freedom Unleashed SDK.
+This builds a complete RISC-V cross-compile toolchain for Praesidio enclave system, which physically isolated enclaves on secure cores that are separate from application cores.
+This skeleton repository is based on a previous version of the SiFive Freedom Unleashed SDK.

 ## Tested Configurations